You’re going to want to bookmark this page! That’s a fact.

 Thanks to this quick Google Chrome trick, it is not that hard.

-Well…maybe a little bit tedious, but once you try it a few times it’s no big deal.
+Well…maybe a little bit tedious, but once you try it a few times it’s no big deal, you can also use VPNs like NordVPN to spoof your location.

 - Ideally, you’d want to open a new tab in incognito.
 Not required, but recommended.